Key Takeaways

 When To Use An Adjustable-Rate Mortgage

-When you know that you will sell your home within five years or are confident that you will refinance your mortgage, a 5-year ARM can reduce your mortgage rate and save you money on your home loan.
+If you know you will sell your home within five years or plan to refinance, a 5-year ARM may help you get a lower mortgage rate and save money on your loan.
+This works well for buyers who do not plan to keep the same mortgage long-term.

 Commons Questions About Adjustable-Rate Mortgages